qtris123/cakekv/README.md

-# CAKE: Cascading and Adaptive KV Cache Eviction with Layer Preferences
+# [ICLR 2025] CAKE: Cascading and Adaptive KV Cache Eviction with Layer Preferences

 **This is the official implementation of the paper** CAKE: Cascading and Adaptive KV Cache Eviction with Layer Preferences.